NGT seeks centre's response on Assam's shrinking forest cover

 Guwahati: The National Green Tribunal (NGT) has taken suo motu cognizance of a media report revealing a loss of 86.66 square kilometres in Assam’s forest cover between 2021 and 2023, as per the India State of Forest Report (ISFR) 2023.

-The NGT, in an order dated January 22, expressed concern over the significant decline, especially within recorded forest areas in Assam.
+The NGT, in an order dated January 22, expressed concern over the significant decline, especially within recorded forest areas.
 Additionally, the report highlighted a loss of 1,699 square kilometres in canopy density, indicating a broader decline in forest quality across the state.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!